jaredpalmer/formik/docs/api/useFastField.md

 ---

 `useFastField` is a custom React hook that will automagically help you hook up inputs in a similar way to `useField`.
-The useFastField behaviour imitates `useField` when Formik is configured to validate onBlur.
-The Formik values model is not updated after an onChange event only the input field is updated.
-After an onBlur event, the Formik values and error model are all update resulting in some minor behaviour variations.
+The `useFastField` behaviour imitates `useField` when Formik is configured to validate onBlur.
+The Formik model is not updated after an onChange event, only the input field is updated.
+After an onBlur event occurs, the Formik v model is updated resulting in a more performant way at the expense of some minor differences.
 There are 2 ways to use it.

 ## Example